darktable-org/dtdocs/content/module-reference/utility-modules/map/locations.md

 ## actions on locations in the map

-: The following actions have no effect on polygon locations.
+_Note: The following actions have no effect on polygon locations._

 click and drag
 : Move the location shape to a new position on the map.